What is Deterministic Enforcement?

 HOW POLICYLAYER USES THIS

-Intercept is explicitly deterministic.
+PolicyLayer is explicitly deterministic.
 No LLM in the enforcement path.
-YAML rules are evaluated against tool call metadata with guaranteed consistency.
+The JSON policy's rules are evaluated against tool call arguments with guaranteed consistency.

 FURTHER READING